mienaikoe/ziyu/Chapters/2-2-Chapter9.md

 "I am bound to Liffa and Melna," he shouted over the crowd, but no one heard him.

-Lissa gestured to them to quiet down and addressed the crowd, "Now you know who Kipnu is.
-Let the bidding begin!"
+Lissa gestured to them to quiet down and addressed Kip directly, "Yesterday, you were a slave to the light.
+Today, you become a guardian of the dark.
+Somewhere in this room, your new tribe stands waiting to welcome you into their embrace.
+But we all must make sacrifices for the things we desire.
+Those who want Kip as their guardian must trade something of their own."

+Thi paused as if to . *Is this an auction?*

+"Let the bidding begin!"

-"400 Kanosin!"
+"400 doses!"

 "5 slaves!"